Identification of taxon through classification with partial reject options: Model formulation

 \section{Model formulation}

-We will now present the model for the case where all trait measurements are continuous and perfectly observed and thereafter for the case where the vector of trait measurements contains different types of values, some of which might be missing.
+We will first present the model for the case where all trait measurements are continuous and perfectly observed and thereafter for the case where the vector of trait measurements are obfuscated in different ways, including missing values.